douglasgreen/content/notes.md

 * Orders
 * Activty Logs

+## What names

+* UUID = Universal Unique ID, a random 64-bit key
+* UUHN = Universal Unique Hierarchical Name, the unique combination of parent ID and name

 ## Tree Copying Algorithm

 - **Content Structure**: The content is structured as a tree, represented by a